hchulkim/replication-template/README.md

 	- Add tags to tasks to track progress by area.
 Some template tags included: `build`, `analysis`, `writing`, `review`, `enhancement`, `bug`.
 - Use branches to ensure your main research workflow is not corrupted.
 Also modify files via pull requests.
 Use closing keywords to close issues.

+## Things to note for reproducibility

+Some sections in this template may need to be updated in the future.
+I’ll periodically handle the updates, but if any issues arise, please check whether they are related to these sections.

+1. `.Rprofile`: Currently, this profile uses Ubuntu 24.04 *(noble)* as the repo.
+If you have different Ubuntu version, change this repo.
+2. `Dockerfile_r_julia_quarto`: Currently, this `Dockerfile` use different methods to install `tinytex` for ARM64 architecture.
+This is because as of this moment `quarto install tinytex` does not work for ARM64.
+If this changes (I think `quarto` team is trying to implement this command for ARM64 as well), you just need to put `quarto install tinytex` instead of having the bulky if statement.
+Also, you probably would not need to add tinytex to the current PATH as well.
+This is solved when you just use `quarto install tinytex`.
+3. `Dockerfile_r_julia_quarto`: Currently, I am using `https://ctan.math.illinois.edu/systems/texlive/tlnet` as the CTAN mirror for downloading tex packages.
+The problem is that some CTAN mirrors get stale.
+If this affects the current mirror, you might need to assign new CTAN mirror.
+4. `Dockerfile`: Currently, I am installing 1.1.5 version of `renv` package.
+If you want to install something else, change it.

 # Example README template

 When you are creating your own research project based on this GitHub template, only keep the format below and erase all the contents above.
 Also erase the [README documentation and checklist section](#readme-documentation-and-checklist) below.